TNG/java-virtual-thread-benchmark/README.md

 Java Virtual Thread Benchmark
 ---

-This is a simple benchmark to compare the performance of Java Virtual Threads, Java Threads and Reactor Core, based on scenarios with jdbc and hibernate.
+A simple benchmark to compare the performance of Java Virtual Threads, Java Threads and Reactor Core, based on scenarios with jdbc and hibernate.

+This is the support repo for the [Melbourne Java & JVM users group event](https://www.meetup.com/melbourne-java-jvm-users-group/events/299472731/).
+While this repository may not be actively maintained following the event, community contributions to further enhance or improve this benchmark are always welcome.

 ## How this benchmark works
 We benchmark the use cases with JMH, with 1000 concurrent requests to a class method that request a database through a connection pool.